Our Unique Curriculum

 - Word processing and use of the computer to transfer the printed work and develop computer skills.

-The study of grammar begins almost immediately after the child begins to read during the sensitive period when he is spontaneously interested in language.
+The study of grammar begins almost immediately after the child begins to read when he is spontaneously interested in language.

 - Sentence Analysis: simple and compound sentence